Skip to aside Skip to content Skip to footer

 Possible metadata attributes of a page

 • title: Specify here the title of the page.
-This wil be the H1 title (replacing the top level title using the # in markdown )
+This will be the H1 title (replacing the top-level title using the # in markdown )

 • description: Short sentence about the page starting with a lowercase.
-This sentence is visualized when pages are automatically listed using a tag.
+This sentence is visualised when pages are automatically listed using a tag.

-• contributors: list here all the contributors that helped in establishing the page.
+• contributors: list here all the contributors who helped in establishing the page.
 This will be the full name of the person.
-Make sure that the person name that is listed can be found in the CONTRIBUTORS.yaml file in the _data directory if you want to link the github id and other contact information.
+Make sure that the person’s name that is listed can be found in the CONTRIBUTORS.yaml file in the _data directory if you want to link the GitHub ID and other contact information.

-• search_exclude: by setting this field true, the page will not end up in the search results of the searchbar.
-By default this is false.
+• search_exclude: By setting this field to true, the page will not end up in the search results of the searchbar.
+By default, this is false.

-• toc: When set to false, the table of contents in the beginning of the page will not be generated.
+• toc: When set to false, the table of contents at the beginning of the page will not be generated.

 • page_id: Unique identifier of a page.
-It is usually a shortened version of the page name or title, with small letters and spaces, or an acronym, with capital and small letters.
-Used to list Related pages.
+It is usually a shortened version of the page name or title, with lowercase letters and spaces, or an acronym, with uppercase and lowercase letters.
+It is used to list Related pages.

 • related_pages: List here the page_id of RDMkit pages that you want to display as Related pages, grouped by section.